timbertson/vdoml/README.md

 I haven't actually _used_ elm, react or flux.
 And I haven't thought too hard about how it will work more broadly with asynchronous (lwt) behaviour.
 So it's all very subject to change.

-Thanks a lot to the [Ocsigen](http://ocsigen.org/) folks for Lwt, Js_of_ocaml and Tyxml - without any of these this project would be dramatically harder.
+Thanks a lot to the [Ocsigen](http://ocsigen.org/) folks for Lwt and Js_of_ocaml - without these this project would be dramatically harder.
 Also some of the Html module is adopted from [Jane Street's virtual_dom](https://github.com/janestreet/virtual_dom)